The Einstellung Effect: Why Experts Lack Creativity And Problem Solving Skills

 Findings which make the Einstellung Effect complex

-When people are given 2 problems which are similar in structure and not in surface level features, experts are more likely than novices to demonstrate a positive transfer effect of problem-solving.
+When people are given 2 problems that are similar in structure and not in surface-level features, experts are more likely than novices to demonstrate a positive transfer effect of problem-solving.
 That means experts are more likely to successfully solve a similar problem if they have expertise in solving similarly structured problems.
-On the other hand, novices are more likely to experience a negative transfer (failing to solve new problems) when they have experience with problems which are similar on the surface but structurally different.
+On the other hand, novices are more likely to fail at problem-solving when they have experience with problems that are similar on the surface but structurally different.
+That means novices might easily think the solution to problem B is similar to A (which they have already seen) if they think A and B are similar problems.
+But, with a closer look, the 2 problems are very different problems.

 A hidden aspect of this finding[9] is that experts may be able to process a problem at a more abstract level and ignore the influence of surface level features and novices might be lacking the sensitivity to understand the influence of underlying structures while solving problems.